markowetzlab/scDNAseq-workflow/README.md

 ```

 Here is how to use the approach:
-1. Initially, run the per-cell part of the pipeline
+1. Initially, run the per-cell part of the pipeline (*scAbsolute* + single-cell copy number calling)
 2. Inspect results and run quality control and outlier detection across all cells in each sample.
-If necessary, rerun the ploidy analysis with an updated ploidy window.
-I highly recommend manually inspecting results at this stage, as per-sample variations are considerable in our experience.
+If necessary, rerun the ploidy analysis (step 1) with an updated ploidy window.
 Per-cell ploidy windows can be specified in the sample files (see config/sample_PEO1.tsv for reference).
+I highly recommend manually inspecting results at this stage, as per-sample variations are considerable in our experience and cutoffs may need to be adjusted on a per-sample basis.
-3. Run the second stage of the pipeline (_scUnique_), combining the results from the per-cell analysis and creating a joint analysis of the dataset, including an analysis of rCNAs.
+3. Run the second stage of the pipeline (_scUnique_), combining the results from the per-cell analysis and creating a joint analysis of the dataset, including an analysis of recent copy number aberrations (rCNAs).

 ## Dependencies
 You must install [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) (we support version 8 and above) and [singularity/apptainer](https://apptainer.org/docs/admin/main/installation.html).
 You must clone the *scAbsolute* and *scUnique* GitHub repositories to your local machine.
-We demonstrate usage with cloning to the home directory, but it is also possible to use another directory.
+We demonstrate usage with cloning to the home directory, but it is also possible to use another directory, but you will have to modify the BASEDIR variable.
 ```bash
 git clone https://github.com/markowetzlab/scAbsolute.git
 ```